 Before you worry about all the skills and material your child will be asked to master this year, remember that remote learning itself is still very new and challenging for many kids.
 There wasn’t a lot of time for kids to master daily routines back in the spring, and chances are that procedures will look different this fall anyway.

-Kenya Hameed, PsyD, a clinical neuropsychologist at the Child Mind Institute, recommends starting by making sure the basics are in place.
+Kenya Hameed, PsyD, a clinical neuropsychologist, recommends starting by making sure the basics are in place.
 Does your child have all the supplies they need for remote learning?
 Do they have a clear understanding of when and where they’re supposed to work?
 Do they know how to use their remote learning platforms?
 Making sure the answer is “Yes!” to all of these questions can take time and effort, so cut yourself some slack if things don’t go smoothly on day one (or two, or twenty).

 Once that foundation is set, kids can focus on settling into a steady routine.
 Remember that under the circumstances, showing up consistently is a big accomplishment, and working on getting the basics down can be a meaningful learning experience for many kids.